cfoust/cy/pkg/cy/api/docs-replay.md

 # doc: SwapScreen

 Swap between the alt screen and the main screen.
 This allows you to return to the pane's scrollback without quitting a program that is using the alternate screen, such as vim or htop.

+# doc: CommandForward

+In time mode, jump to the moment in time just before the next command was executed.
+In copy mode, move the cursor to the first character of the next command.

+# doc: CommandBackward

+In time mode, jump to the moment in time just before the last command was executed.
+In copy mode, move the cursor to the first character of the last command that was executed.